About Pan Atlantic

 Vickie McCormack, Vice President

 Vickie started traveling at a young age, as part of a military family, spending most of her youth moving to new states or countries.
-She understands what it is to be the new kid in school and has a special appreciation of how to support our students.
-Prior to coming to Pan Atlantic Foundation she spent 12 years at CIEE as the head of their High School division.
-In addition to CIEE she has experience with both youth and senior educational travel programs with long term positions at EF Educational Tours and Road Scholar.
+She understands what it is to be the new kid in school and has a special appreciation for how to support our students.
+Before coming to Pan Atlantic Foundation, she spent 12 years at CIEE as the head of their High School division.
+In addition to CIEE, she has experience with both youth and senior educational travel programs with long-term positions at EF Educational Tours and Road Scholar.
 She holds a degree in Foreign Affairs and speaks fluent Spanish and lives in Maine with her twin daughters and husband.
 International exchange is not something she only believes in, it is in her blood.
-Her work at Pan Atlantic allows her to play a small part in making the world a more peaceful place and for this she is honored.
+Her work at Pan Atlantic allows her to play a small part in making the world a more peaceful place and for this, she is honored.